Xilmi/Rotp-Fusion/README.md

 Download build: https://rayfowler.itch.io/remnants-of-the-precursors

 ## What's New
 2022.12.21 (BR)
+  - Ctrl-Click on mod options with a list activate a selection panel.

+2022.12.21 (BR)
   - BitmapGalaxy: The last valid image folder is now saved and will be used if the current choice is not valid.